DAlexIV/RevolutTestTask/README.md

-Replaced handler at the data layer with MutableLiveData.postValue() Handler at the UI layer still left, but I think it's fine, since Handler is an UI tool itself.
+Replaced handler at the data layer with MutableLiveData.postValue() Handler at the UI layer still left, but I think it's fine since Handler is a UI tool itself.

-> 4. You use context in the data layer to get an android resource and set it to data entity.
-We are not sure that data entity should know something about ui layer requirement (icon)
+> 4. You use context in the data layer to get an android resource and set it to the data entity.
+We are not sure that data entity should know something about UI layer requirement (icon)

-Actually I think that we can treat iconId as a data and since it's not an Android class itself, it's just a reference to resource.
-But I agree with you that CurrencyRateRepo shouldn't interact with the whole Context while it needs to do just couple operations.
-I've removed CurrencyRateRepo context dependency by creation of IconDataSource and passing tickers and descriptions as a parameters.
+Actually, I think that we can treat iconId as a data and since it's not an Android class itself, it's just a reference to a resource.
+But I agree with you that CurrencyRateRepo shouldn't interact with the whole Context while it needs to do just a couple of operations.
+I've removed CurrencyRateRepo context dependency by the creation of IconDataSource and passing tickers and descriptions as parameters.

 > 5. Amount is Double